Independent-oscillator model and the quantum Langevin equation for an oscillator: A review: Dissipative diamagnetism

 Finally, one can recast Eq.~(\ref{mag22}) in the following form:

-where the renormalized Drude resistivity $\widetilde{\rho}=\gamma/\omega_c$ is defined as the ratio of the Drude resistivity $\rho \equiv m\gamma/(pe^2)$ ($p$ is number density of the charge carrier) to the Hall resistivity $R\equiv B/(pec)$; the renormalized Matsubara frequency is $\widetilde{\mu}_n=\nu_n/\omega_c=(\pi n)\nu$ with $\nu \equiv \hbar\omega_c/(2k_BT)$; the renormalized confining frequency is $\mu_0=\omega_0/\omega_c$.
-Thus, Eq.~(\ref{mag33}) is a novel result in the sense that it connects an equilibrium thermodynamic property, i.e., the orbital diamagnetic moment to a transport property of the material, i.e., the Drude resistivity~$\widetilde{\rho}$.
+where the renormalized Drude resistivity $\widetilde{\rho}=\gamma/\omega_c$ is defined as the ratio of the Drude resistivity $\rho \equiv m\gamma/(pq^2)$ ($p$ is number density of the charge carrier) to the Hall resistivity $R\equiv B/(pqc)$; the renormalized Matsubara frequency is $\widetilde{\mu}_n=\nu_n/\omega_c=(\pi n)\nu$ with $\nu \equiv \hbar\omega_c/(2k_BT)$; the renormalized confining frequency is $\mu_0=\omega_0/\omega_c$.
+Thus, Eq.~(\ref{mag33}) is an interesting result as it connects the orbital diamagnetic moment to the Drude resistivity~$\widetilde{\rho}$.
 We know that Landau diamagnetism is a result of the coherent motion of the electrons.
 On the other hand, as one increases Drude resistivity, the decoherence effect becomes dominant and the orbital dissipative diamagnetic moment in Eq.~(\ref{mag33}) becomes smaller~\cite{kaur3,cursci}.
 This ensures the validity of the Bohr-van Leeuwen theorem.
 As an illustration, we have plotted the magnetic moment as a function of the Drude resistivity in Fig.~\ref{fig222}, from which it is clear that increasing the level of dissipation reduces the value of the magnetic moment.
 This is consistent with the fact that dissipation is associated with decoherence, which acts against diamagnetism.